- Biography

 Lauded in Gramphone for his “abundant energy, powerful fingers, big sound, and natural musicality” and praised by the San Francisco Chronicle for his “Fervency and panache,” American pianist CHRISTOPHER ATZINGER is celebrated for insightful performances and a reputation for excellence.
-In addition to solo and collaborative recitals, Christopher Atzinger’s current season is highlighted by his debut with the Mississippi Symphony Orchestra, under the baton of Music Director Crafton Beck.
+In addition to solo and collaborative recitals.

 Christopher Atzinger has performed extensively throughout the United States and Europe, highlighted by appearances at Carnegie Hall (New York), Salle Cortot and American Cathedral (Paris), St. Martin-in-the-Fields (London), National Concert Hall (Dublin), The Grieg Academy (Bergen), American Academy (Rome), Academy of Music (Krakow), Liszt Museum (Budapest), Barrocco Cultural Arts (Valletta), Smithsonian Gallery of American Art and The Phillips Collection (Washington, DC) and Dame Myra Hess Series (Chicago).
 He has also appeared at the Banff International Keyboard Festival, Brevard and Mendocino music festivals, Bridge and Park City chamber music festivals and the Chautauqua Institution.

-As guest soloist, Christopher Atzinger has appeared with the Louisiana Philharmonic Orchestra, North Carolina’s Brevard Repertory Orchestra and the symphony orchestras of Duluth Superior, Jackson (MI), McAllen (TX), Shreveport, Springfield (MA) and St. Olaf, under the batons of Steven Amundson, Peter Dabrowski, Dirk Meyer, Stephen Osmond, Kevin Rhodes, Mischa Santora, Klauspeter Seibel, Dennis Simons and Steven Smith.
+As guest soloist, Christopher Atzinger has appeared with the Louisiana Philharmonic Orchestra, North Carolina’s Brevard Repertory Orchestra and the symphony orchestras of Austin, Duluth Superior, Jackson (MI), La Crosse (WI), McAllen (TX), Mississippi, Shreveport, Springfield (MA) and St. Olaf, under the batons of Steven Amundson, Peter Bay, Peter Dabrowski, Dirk Meyer, Stephen Osmond, Alexander Platt, Kevin Rhodes, Mischa Santora, Klauspeter Seibel, Dennis Simons and Steven Smith.

-Christopher Atzinger’s live performances have aired on radio stations WFMT-Chicago, WJR-Detroit, WXEL-South Florida, KPAC-San Antonio, WUOL-Louisville and WGTE-Toledo, while his artistry has also been heard on WGBH-Boston, KING-Seattle and Kansas, Minnesota, New England, South Dakota and Wisconsin Public Radio, as well as on television stations in Chicago and Cincinnati.
+Christopher Atzinger’s live performances have aired on radio stations WFMT-Chicago, WJR-Detroit, WXEL-South Florida, KPAC-San Antonio, WUOL-Louisville and WGTE-Toledo, while his artistry has also been heard on Kansas, Minnesota, New England and South Dakota Public Radio, along with television stations in Chicago and Cincinnati.
+His recordings have been featured nationally on American Public Media’s Performance Today and on Netherlands Public Radio (NPO Radio 4).

 Christopher Atzinger holds degrees from the University of Texas at Austin and University of Michigan, and earned the Doctor of Musical Arts degree in piano performance from the Peabody Conservatory of Johns Hopkins University.
 Among his principal teachers he counts Julian Martin, Robert McDonald, Anton Nel, David Renner and Carolyn Lipp.
 Additional keyboard studies were undertaken with Timothy Lovelace, Edward Parmentier and Penelope Crawford.
 A dedicated teacher and coach, himself, Dr. Atzinger served on the faculty of Pennsylvania’s Dickinson College, prior to his current appointment at St. Olaf College in Minnesota.
 He has also lectured at The Juilliard School and Berklee College of Music and conducted masterclasses throughout the United States.